matsola/biofertilizer-report/casestudy.md

 The following sections summarize the responses from the (semi-structured) interviews relevant to this study.

-Each interview and its questions and answers (summarized) are available in the appendix.
+Each interview and its questions and summarized answers are available in the appendix.

-#### The Biofertilizer
+#### Interview: Questions about the Biofertilizer

 The substances (experiment and control) did not do any harm to the crops, quite the opposite. _Branseröd gård_ estimated that the experiment bed had a 300% larger yield than the control. _Timmervikens skafferi_ had ~9% higher yield in the experiment bed. (_Bee Urban_ and _Vävra köksträdgård_ did not measure/take note of yield differences).